 Implementation

 This is an excellent orchestration skill that clearly defines a decision tree for handling GitHub issues end-to-end.
-It is concise, actionable with concrete commands, has a well-sequenced workflow with validation loops, and appropriately delegates to composable sub-skills for progressive disclosure.
-The only minor note is that without bundle files, we can't verify the referenced sub-skills exist, but the structure is sound.
+It is concise, actionable with real CLI commands, has a well-sequenced workflow with validation loops, and appropriately delegates to composable sub-skills.
+The only minor note is that without bundle files we cannot verify the referenced sub-skills exist, but the structure and references are well-designed.

 Validation